Novel Excerpts & Short Stories Available for FREE downloading:

 Click here for your free PDF copy of The Break

-Here’s the extended version of my radio play “The First Room”, which aired nationally on CBC Radio’s OutFront program back in February.
+And…here’s the extended version of my radio play “The First Room”, which aired nationally on CBC Radio’s OutFront program a few years ago.
 A highly personal look at “one writer’s beginnings” (with apologies to Eudora Welty).

 Intense, confessional, cathartic…and I hope this short drama will offer some insights into why I write like I do…and a quick glance behind the Wizard’s concealing curtain.